Species group: murinus

 → Dermestes nan

 7a.
-The brown hairs cover the pronotum irregularly, so the black of the pronotum is visible in places; first ventral segment with noticeable dark spots under the legs that are close to or connected with the spots on lateral edge; shape of the black spots at the apex of the last abdominal sternite, the white hairs end semi circular near the posterior margin of the sternite (except in kaliki variation).
+The pronotum irregularly covered in yellow hairs, so the black of the pronotum is visible in places; first ventral segment with noticeable dark spots under the legs that are close to or connected with the spots on lateral edge; shape of the black spots at the apex of the last abdominal sternite, the white hairs end semi circular near the posterior margin of the sternite (except in kaliki variation).

 → Dermestes tessellatocollis

 7b.
-The brown hairs forms hair tufts that cover the pronotum equally dense everywhere and is not lacking in places, the black pronotum is barely visible; dark spots under the legs, with distinct black spots present only on the lateral edge; shape of the black spots at the apex of the last abdominal sternite, the white hairs end semi triangular near the posterior margin of the sternite.
+The pronotum is equally dense covered everywhere in golden-yellow hairs that form tufts, the black pronotum is barely visible; dark spots under the legs, with distinct black spots present only on the lateral edge; shape of the black spots at the apex of the last abdominal sternite, the white hairs end semi triangular near the posterior margin of the sternite.

 → Dermestes fulvicollis